scoop263/BashExamples/README.md

 	gonna say "not a tty" because it wasnt ran from a terminal Morale of the story is when you want the system to run it test it more.

+Where should I start with the files given?

+In most cases I gave you two files, one being .sh and the other being .txt

+.txt contains explainations of the concept of the topic .sh contains the scripting syntax and it being in a way to execute.

+Feel Free to bounce around, but if you dont know what a variable is, the start off with VariableManipulation.sh/.txt